wal0x/docrepair/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Testing prod on computer

+Run `npm install -g lite-server` to install a server on your machine.
+Then navigate in your console inside the folder `dist`, and run `lite-server`.
+This will create a webserver and open your browser, and serve the generated `index.html`.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).